ArtifexSoftware/MuPDF.NET/docs/api/irect.rst

    .. method:: Contains(x)

       Checks whether *x* is contained in the rectangle.
-It may be :data:`rect_like`, :data:`point_like` or a number.
+It may be :data:`Rect`, :data:`Point` or a number.
 If *x* is an empty rectangle, this is always true.
 Conversely, if the rectangle is empty this is always `false`, if *x* is not an empty rectangle and not a number.
 If *x* is a number, it will be checked to be one of the four components. *x in irect* and `irect.contains(x)` are equivalent.

       :arg x: the object to check.
       :type x: :ref:`IRect` or :ref:`Rect` or :ref:`Point` or int

       :rtype: bool

-   .. method:: Intersects(r)
+   .. method:: Intersects(Rect r)

-      Checks whether the rectangle and the :data:`rect_like` "r" contain a common non-empty :ref:`IRect`.
+      Checks whether the rectangle and the :data:`Rect` "r" contain a common non-empty :ref:`IRect`.
 This will always be `false` if either is infinite or empty.

-      :arg rect_like r: the rectangle to check.
+      :arg Rect r: the rectangle to check.

       :rtype: bool

    .. method:: ToRect(rect)

       Compute the matrix which transforms this rectangle to a given one.
-See :meth:`MuPDFRect.torect`.
+See :meth:`MuPDFRect.ToRect`.

-      :arg rect_like rect: the target rectangle.
+      :arg Rect rect: the target rectangle.
 Must not be empty or infinite.
       :rtype: :ref:`Matrix`
       :returns: a matrix `mat` such that `self * mat = rect`.
 Can for example be used to transform between the page and the pixmap coordinates.

-   .. method:: Morph(Point fixpoint, Matrix matrix)
+   .. method:: Morph(Point p, Matrix m)

       Return a new quad after applying a matrix to it using a fixed point.

-      :arg point_like fixpoint: the fixed point.
+      :arg Point p: the fixed point.
-      :arg matrix_like matrix: the matrix.
+      :arg Matrix m: the matrix.
       :returns: a new :ref:`Quad`.
 This a wrapper of the same-named quad method.
 If infinite, the infinite quad is returned.

    .. method:: Norm()